Miller's Guild » 10 Spiritual Meanings of Black Crows

 Repeated appearances could suggest that something more meaningful is going on.
 We’ll consider shorty what that might be.

 Crows have been considered as symbolic birds for centuries.
-The meaning attached to their appearances can, however, vary depending on the details.
+The spiritual meaning attached to their appearances can, however, vary depending on the details.

 Because crows feed on carrion – dead or dying creatures – they have often been associated with the underworld.
 Sightings of crows have been considered to have occult significance, and some people see them as simple bad luck.